GoogleCloudPlatform/cloud-debug-python/README.md

 Use the Google Cloud Console Service Accounts [page](https://console.cloud.google.com/iam-admin/serviceaccounts/project) to create a credentials file for an existing or new service-account.
-The service-account must have at least the `Cloud Debugger Agent` role to be accepted by the Cloud Debugger Service.
+The service-account must have at least the `Stackdriver Debugger Agent` role.
 If you don't have a Google Cloud Platform project, you can create one for free on [Google Cloud Console](https://console.cloud.google.com).